nigelwhite/neat-starter/readmeNW.md

 All html files are processed with Nunjacks

-Collections
+Collections in 11ty are defined only by tags Collections in Netlify CMS are defined in admin/config.yml Collections in my site

--   blog posts
+-   blog of posts
--   doc pages
+-   docs of pages

 Structure of a collection